-Cavaliers are a special character type in Darkon, permitted

-only to players who have achieved the Noble title of Knight Baronet (see Nobility in Chapter Three).
+Cavaliers are a special character type in Darkon, permitted only to players who are Knights of the Realm and have fought and won a Noble Council tournament.
 A character that chooses to become a Cavalier must forfeit all battle credits that have been achieved with his Noble character, and begin as a 1st rank Cavalier.
 Cavaliers are characters who serve a particular god, or crusade for a cause.
 They must be of lawful alignment whether it is good, neutral, or evil.
 Cavaliers may use any weapon (though they disdain the use of missile or ranged weapons) and any type of shield.
 They are required to wear armor from the AR2, AR1 or AR0 armor ratings when fighting, and garb which would suit 'Nobility' when they are not fighting.
 Cavaliers must wear a sash as a symbol of their character type; the color of the sash should reflect the Cavalier's alignment; white for good, gray for neutral, and black for evil.
 This sash represents a Cavalier's 'holy symbol' for any spells requiring one as a material component (see Chapter Six: Spells and Magic).